TosbackCgusBridge-Bot/CGUs-versions/Zappos/Privacy Policy.md

-Last updated: May 1, 2010.
+Last updated: January 1, 2013.
 To see what has changed, click here.

-Thank you for accessing the Zappos.com Website (“Site”) operated by Zappos Development, Inc. We respect your privacy and want to protect your personal information.
+Thank you for accessing the Zappos.com Website (“Site”) operated by Zappos IP, Inc. We respect your privacy and want to protect your personal information.
 To learn more, please read this Privacy Policy.

 This Privacy Policy explains how we collect, use and (under certain conditions) disclose your personal information.
 This Privacy Policy also explains the steps we have taken to secure your personal information.
 Finally, this Privacy Policy explains your options regarding the collection, use and disclosure of your personal information.
 By visiting the Site directly or through another site, you accept the practices described in this Policy.

 **This privacy policy applies to the Site.
 This privacy policy does not necessarily apply to any offline collection of your personal information.
 Please see below for details.**

-**We are not responsible for the content or privacy practices on any web site not operated by Zappos Development, Inc. to which the Site links or that links to the Site.**
+**We are not responsible for the content or privacy practices on any web site not operated by Zappos IP, Inc. to which the Site links or that links to the Site.**

 **INFORMATION COLLECTION AND USE**